 Letter of Critical Review: A letter from a qualified person knowledgeable about the grant project subject matter who is not involved in the project but who will give a comprehensive, objective analysis of the subject matter (exhibit text, manuscript, script, etc.).
-At least one of the letters must be from a person outside the applicant organization, although best practice would be to have both letters come from individuals outside the applicant organization to ensure a non-biased, independent content review.
+At least one of the letters must be from a person outside the applicant organization, although best practice would be to have both letters come from individuals outside the applicant organization to ensure a nonbiased, independent content review.
 The people providing critical reviews must have proper credentials (e.g., an expert in the subject matter).

-Match: A measurement of time and/or money that the applicant organization estimates it will put toward the grant funds.
-A funding match is not required at any level in the Minnesota Historical & Cultural Heritage Grants Program.
+Match: The amount of time and/or money the applicant organization estimates they or a community partner will contribute to the project to supplement grant funds.
+A funding match is not required at any level in the Minnesota Historical and Cultural Heritage Grants program.
 Matches, however, are always encouraged; in fact, they are listed as an additional criterion for evaluating grant applications.
 Funding matches are one way to measure local buy-in and commitment to a project, demonstrating a community's investment in seeing a project through to completion.
-For larger grants, the presence of a local match can also be seen as a measure of the applicant's capacity to carry out the grant project and of the project's sustainability.
+For larger grants, the presence of a local match can also be viewed as a measure of the applicant's capacity to carry out the grant project and of the project's sustainability.

-Measurable Outcomes: This addresses a requirement in MS 16B, Subd.
-2. (a), which states "a project or program receiving funding from the Arts & Cultural Heritage Fund must include measurable outcomes and a plan for measuring and evaluating the results."
+Measurable Outcomes: This addresses a requirement in Minnesota Statute 129D.17 Subd.
+2. (a) which states "a project or program receiving funding from the Arts and Cultural Heritage Fund must include measurable outcomes, and a plan for measuring and evaluating the results."

 Outcomes for various types of projects will vary greatly; guidelines for each project category provide additional guidance on this matter.

-Milestone: A requirement that must be met to ensure that the grant project meets Secretary of the Interior's Standards and/or the Grant Guidelines.
+Milestone: A requirement that must be met to ensure that the grant project meets the Secretary of the Interior's Standards and/or the Grant Guidelines.
 Milestones are included with large grant projects and often have payments associated with them.
-Milestones often must be worked and submitted sequentially and must be met before the grant project can be closed.
+Milestones often must be worked on and documented sequentially and must all be met before the grant project can be closed.
 Grantees can view Milestone Reports in the Reports section of the grants portal.

-Plagiarize: To steal or pass off the ideas or words of another as one's own; use another's production without crediting the source; to commit literary theft; present as new and original an idea or product derived from an existing source (American Heritage Dictionary).
+Plagiarize: To steal or pass off the ideas or words of another as one's own; to use another's production without crediting the source (OxfordDictionaries© Oxford University Press).
 The Grants Office cannot accept plagiarism in applications, drafts, or final products.

-Pre-application (a/k/a initial or draft): This is a required part of the application process for large Minnesota Historical & Cultural Heritage Grants.
+Pre-application (a.k.a initial or draft application): This is a required part of the application process for Large Minnesota Historical and Cultural Heritage Grants.
 Applicants receive constructive feedback from the Grants Office on the pre-application's content.
 This feedback should be used to revise and resubmit the proposal, at which point it becomes the final draft of the application.
 The same application format is used for both pre-application and final.